carbonscott/rc/UltiSnips/thinking/vocabulary.md

 * BREAK DOWN things to different INDEPENDENT components from vocabulary.
 Make it readable to do two key steps in thinking algorithm:
-  * dependence: main vs components
+  * add dependence: main vs components
   * remove dependence: component vs component
   It is like to observe a vector in terms of basis vectors, and it helps user to focus on manageablea (dependence to vocabulary is established) things.